The Hike To The Grand Teton's Lower Saddle

 (shows total distance near 6.3 miles)

 You can examine old GPS tracks from GAIA GPS.
 Teton tracks used to be on Suunto's MovesCount.com website before the website was discontinued.
 Try their app.
 Mountain Project has its map.
-And Strava, AllTrails, Trailforks, CalTopo, OpenStreetMap, etc. Many maps look better on a computer than a phone but the latest apps have great interfaces to help plan your day, keep you on route and track your performance.
+And Strava, AllTrails, Trailforks, CalTopo, OpenStreetMap, etc. The latest phone apps have great interfaces to help plan your day, keep you on route and track your performance.

-The USGS Grand Teton topo maps (7.5 min, etc) from 1899 to 2021, are available for a free download in many formats including GeoPDF and GeoTiff for tracking your location in real time from a smartphone app like Avenza while offline.
+The USGS Grand Teton topo maps (7.5 min, etc) from 1899 to 2021, are available for a free download in many formats.
+The formats include GeoPDF and GeoTiff files for tracking your location in real time from a smartphone app like Avenza while offline.
+You can also build your own topo map on the USGS website

 Do you need a GPS track to find your way?
-Not really.
+Not so much during the day.
+It might be helpful at night.
 Just interesting to check out.
 This hiker was walking just under 4 miles per hour when they started.
-It looks like they petered out on the switchbacks above the meadows in Garnet Canyon.
+It looks like they petered out on the switchbacks above the Meadows Camping Zone.

 ~ Hiking Times ~